11 Top-Rated Things to Do in Albany, OR

 A few tourist attractions in Newport worth the drive alone include the Oregon Coast Aquarium and Yaquina Head Outstanding Natural Area.
 The non-profit Oregon Coast Aquarium is one of the largest in the state.
 It features dozens of exhibits and glass walkways filled with marine life.
-And Yaquina Head is also saturated with marine life on the north edge town in a more natural setting.
+And Yaquina Head is also saturated with marine life on the north edge of town.

 And Oregon ocean adventures stretch up and down the coast from Newport.
 Other charming towns like Depoe Bay and Lincoln City are within a half-hour drive north of Newport.
 Depoe Bay is perhaps better known as the Whale Watching Capital of the Oregon Coast thanks to its cliffside setting and resident pod of gray whales.

-And to the south, the seaside village of Yachats always draws attention, also 30 minutes away.
+And to the south, the seaside village of Yachats always draws attention, also 30 minutes away from Newport.
 Besides the wide variety of seaside trails lining the town, Yachats is also a jumping-off point for exploring the adjacent Cape Perpetua Scenic Area.
 This forested ocean area features the highest view of the coast accessible by car.